gkotian/gkotian.github.io/travels/_posts/2010-02-15-mexico-is-out.md

 title: Mexico is out
 categories:
 - Thailand
-excerpt: I had to leave Tomi's house today as he would be having a friend over, but he agreed to let me keep my backpack at his house during the day while I roamed the city.
-The first thing I did was to go the closest mall, called Times Square, to look for some free wifi.
 ---

 I had to leave Tomi's house today as he would be having a friend over, but he